maliaistrying/diary-angular/README.md

 Edit
 npm install
 Setting Up MongoDB
-Install MongoDB:
+Install MongoDB
 If you don't already have MongoDB installed, download it here and follow the installation instructions.

-Start MongoDB:
+Start MongoDB
-If you're using a local instance, start the MongoDB service:
+For a local MongoDB setup, start the MongoDB service by running:

 bash
 Copy
 Edit
 mongod
-Database Configuration:
+Database Configuration
-The application uses MongoDB for storing user and diary data.
-You need to set the database URI in the backend's environment file.
+The application uses MongoDB to store user and diary data.
+Configure the database URI and secret key for JWT in the backend.

-Create a .env file in the backend folder: plaintext
+Create a .env file in the backend folder and add the following: plaintext
 Copy
 Edit
 MONGO_URI=mongodb://localhost:27017/diary-angular
 JWT_SECRET=your_jwt_secret_key
-Initialize Collections:
+Initialize Collections

-The backend will automatically create users and entries collections when the application starts and you perform actions.
+The backend will automatically create the required users and entries collections in MongoDB when the application starts and actions are performed.

 Running the Application
-Start the backend server: Navigate to the backend directory and run:
+Start the backend server:

-bash
+Navigate to the backend directory and run: bash
 Copy
 Edit
 npm run start
-This will start the API server on http://localhost:5000.
+The backend API server will start at http://localhost:5000.

-Start the Angular frontend: Navigate to the frontend directory and run:
+Start the Angular frontend:

-bash
+Navigate to the frontend directory and run: bash
 Copy
 Edit
 ng serve
-By default, the application will run at http://localhost:4200.
+The Angular application will be available at http://localhost:4200.
 Folder Structure
 Backend Folder Structure
 graphql